maurobonfietti/rest-api-slim-php/README.md

 ![alt text](https://i.ibb.co/KwZtpCt/REST-API-SLIM-PHP.png "Example of RESTful API with Slim PHP micro framework")

-You can also read this [README IN SPANISH](README_SPANISH.md).

-Main technologies used: `PHP 8, Slim 3, MySQL, Redis, dotenv, PHPUnit and JSON Web Tokens.`
+## TECHNOLOGIES USED:

+The main technologies used in this project are:

+- PHP 8
+- Slim 3
+- MySQL
+- Redis
+- dotenv
+- PHPUnit
+- JSON Web Tokens (JWT)

+### Additional tools:

-Also, I use other aditional tools like: `Docker & Docker Compose, Travis CI, Swagger, Code Climate, Scrutinizer, Sonar Cloud, PHPStan, PHP Insights, Heroku and CORS.`
+Also, I use other aditional tools like:

+- Docker & Docker Compose
+- Travis CI
+- Swagger
+- Code Climate
+- Scrutinizer
+- Sonar Cloud
+- PHPStan
+- PHP Insights
+- Heroku
+- CORS

 More info about this project in my post: [How to create a REST API using Slim PHP](https://maurobonfietti.github.io/2019-06-03-rest-api-slim-php/).